georgekomen/ski_free_game/README.md

                  - From `Constants.SKIER_DIRECTIONS` enum, `CRASH` has the value number `0` and therefore executing the line `this.setDirection(this.direction - 1)` tries to look for an asset from `Constants.SKIER_DIRECTION_ASSET` map with key `-1` which does not exist e.g. `Constants.SKIER_DIRECTION_ASSET[-1]` then causes the error:
-                   `cannot read property 'width' of undefined`, asset is undefined
+                   `cannot read property 'width' of undefined`, asset is undefined.
     ```
         turnLeft() {
             if(this.direction === Constants.SKIER_DIRECTIONS.LEFT) {